 Welcome to Salmon Homecoming!
+This information will be updated in 2021

 We are very happy you are interested in participating in this year’s exhibition.
 If you have participated in the past, please note that we now require each individual canoe to register online to participate.
 This is for everyone’s safety and helps us be better prepared.
 Canoe Family Skippers, please indicate your family’s participation in the Coastal Song and Dance Exhibition and/or the Canoe Welcoming Ceremony.
 Your online registration will immediately go to Gail Morris and Sadie Whitener.